algoclub-xyz/Sorts/README.md

-# Sorts
+# Algorithms

-Algo Club provides different algorithms for Sorting
+Collection of all algorithms that has been presented on a platform

-### Implemented sorting algorithms:
+### Implemented algorithms:

+- Sorting
   - Tim Sort
+- Pattern Matching
+  - Simple Matching
+  - Rabin-Karp

 ### License